 - Have you been to this venue before?
 Did you find it easy to get here?

-- Are you working on any important projects at the moment?
+- Are you working on any critical projects at the moment?

-- What advice would you give an assistant starting out in the industry?
+- What advice would you give an assistant starting in the industry?

 - Have you seen many changes in the profession since you started as an assistant?